 Often sites will have social plugins that will show the number of shares on each medium.
 However, if the social buttons don’t show share totals (or they don’t have any at all), you can copy and paste the URL into Buzzsumo which calculates the social shares of that page.
 Keep in mind that link shorteners (like Bit.ly) and other social sharing methods might not all be accounted for as Buzzsumo finds social shares of that exact URL.

 If a post has 5 comments and 25 social shares, there was a decent amount of engagement.
 That would typically result in a score of .5 where as a post has 200 Facebook likes and 45 tweets the score would be a full 1 out of a possible 1.

-Google Doc spreadsheets are a great way to categorize your outreach efforts and have it be fully shareable with your marketing team.
-They’ll be able to see it update in real-time, which is a great perk for marketing teams that need results data fast.
+Google Doc spreadsheets are a great way to categorize your outreach efforts.
+Sharing with your marketing will allow them to see it update in real-time.
 The easiest way to actually input the scores is to create a painfully simple formula as you go.